optio50/Victron_Modbus_TCP/README.md

 # Victron_Modbus_TCP
 Victron Modbus TCP Example

-A rudimentary example of the Victron TCP Modbus.'''
+A rudimentary example of the Victron TCP Modbus.

 If you intend to use this example for yourself it will require tweaking a few things.'''
 '''
 For starters you should download the victron xlxs register file from https://github.com/victronenergy/dbus_modbustcp/blob/master/CCGX-Modbus-TCP-register-list.xlsx '''